Sustainable Food

 • Halls of residence are considered university food outlets.

-• Accreditations achieved in the last 12 months will be accepted in 2023/24.
+• Accreditations achieved in the last 12 months will be accepted.

 People & Planet will calculate scores based on the information found on the university website.
 Scores will be verified by the Soil Association and Sustainable Restaurant Association, however the award or ratings provided by these organisations also need to be displayed prominently on the university website.